wp-plugins/woocommerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-dynamic-gallery/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.6 - 2012/10/31

+* Upgraded code with new PRO Version Variation Products Image manager to allow for seamless upgrade to Pro version.

 = 1.0.5 - 2012/10/26 =